DuinoDu/caffe/README.md

+# Caffe_Qt

+Use qmake to build Caffe, both on unix and windows.

+---

+# Caffe_windows

-This branch of Caffe extends [BVLC-led Caffe](https://github.com/BVLC/caffe) by adding Windows support and other functionalities commonly used by Microsoft's researchers, such as managed-code wrapper, [Faster-RCNN](https://papers.nips.cc/paper/5638-faster-r-cnn-towards-real-time-object-detection-with-region-proposal-networks.pdf), [R-FCN](https://arxiv.org/pdf/1605.06409v2.pdf), etc.
+This branch of Caffe extends [BVLC-led Caffe](https://github.com/BVLC/caffe) by adding Windows support and other functionalities commonly used by Microsoft's researchers, such as managed-code wrapper, [Faster-RCNN](https://papers.nips.cc/paper/5638-faster-r-cnn-towards-real-time-object-detection-with-region-proposal-networks.pdf), [R-FCN](https://arxiv.org/pdf/1606.06409v2.pdf), etc.

 **Contact**: caffe@microsoft.com